kindlerl/healthcare_metrics_data_pipeline/project_summary.md

 - In contrast, *Lutheran Life Villages* maintained a **stable staffing alignment**, with HPPD fluctuating less than ±5% from a 3-month average of 3.77 — implying either **consistent occupancy patterns or deliberate staffing stability**.

+> [!NOTE]
 > Together, these cases highlight the operational complexity of aligning nurse staffing to fluctuating patient volume and underscore the importance of tracking HPPD to identify where mismatches may occur.

 ---

 ## ❓ 2.
 Which Hospitals Have the Highest Overtime Hours?

-Overtime hours were estimated using a standard healthcare analytics proxy metric:
+Since the data did not provide regular and overtime hours metrics, overtime hours were estimated using a standard healthcare analytics proxy metric:

 ```text
 % Overtime = Contractor Nurse Hours / (Employee + Contractor Nurse Hours)